xiw013/xiw013.github.io/README.md

 - (Spring 2021 - present) Provost Honors

 ### Projects
+Mini Project on creating an chatbot: [chatbot]().

 Mini Project on analyzing sentiments among all comments within a youtube video related to gun controls: [Sentiment Analysis on Gun Control Video on youtube]().

-Collaborating with 4 other UCSD students completed the first project in Data Science: [Exploring the traffic patterns expercially car collisions' patterns in San Diego area]().
+Collaborating with 4 other UCSD students completed the first project in Data Science: [Exploring the traffic patterns expercially car collisions' patterns in San Diego area](https://github.com/xiw013/SD-Traffic-Collision.git).
 We hope that this project be used to create safer and more efficient communities for everyone.

 ---

-## Interesting Fact
+## Extracirriculum Activity

 Aside from academic, I also love palying musics, painting, hiking, and traveling!